 - : Universal General Education Transfer Component (UGETC)

-The Forsyth Tech Teachers Academy (formerly the Winston-Salem Teachers Academy) was established to provide assistance and guidance to prospective teachers for the Forsyth and Stokes County schools.
+Established in 2002, the Winston-Salem Teachers Academy exists to provide assistance and guidance to prospective teachers for the Forsyth and Stokes County schools.
 The purpose of the Academy is to provide a center for information, credential review and referral services to students contemplating teaching careers PreK-12.
 The goal is to provide a single location for information and assistance that will result in a greater pool of unconditionally licensed teachers for the two counties served by the College.
 Services include general information regarding pathways into teacher education programs for students pursuing an associate in applied science degree (AAS) in Early Childhood Education, School-Age Education (as Para-professionals); college transfer bachelor’s degree; guidance for non-teaching degree individuals; and, currently employed lateral-entry teachers who are seeking licensure.

 At Forsyth Tech, the following associate degrees are suitable pathways into teacher education programs connecting to four-year institutions: